adonev/NumAnal2021/Lectures.md

 ### 17 ([April 5th and 8th (pre-recorded)](Lectures/PolynomialInterp2021.pdf)) [Polynomial Interpolation](Lectures/PolynomialInterpolation.pdf)

 My lecture will roughly follow chapter 8 in the practice textbook.
 See chapter 6 in the theory textbook for more theoretical background.
-Here is code [NodePoly.m](Matlab/NodePoly.m) to evaluate and plot the "nodal polynomial" for different choices of interpolation nodes.
+Here is code [NodePoly.m](Matlab/NodePoly.m) to evaluate and plot the "nodal polynomial" for different choices of interpolation nodes, and the code [RungeDemo.m](Matlab/RungeDemo.m) to illustrate the Runge phenomenon.

 For more advanced but illuminating reading, take a look at the essay ["Six Myths of Polynomial Interpolation and Quadrature"](https://people.maths.ox.ac.uk/trefethen/mythspaper.pdf) by Nick Trefethen.